Corporate Social Responsibility

 Scope 1 and Scope 3

-ESMC generates multiple, stacked assets for use in one of two existing ecosystem service markets—what we refer to as the Scope 1 or voluntary carbon offset markets (and analogous water quality markets), and the Scope 3 or corporate supply chain reporting market (for greenhouse gases, and increasingly, for water).
+ESMC generates multiple, stacked credits and assets for use in one of two existing ecosystem service markets—what we refer to as the Scope 1 or voluntary carbon offset markets (and analogous water quality markets), and the Scope 3 or corporate supply chain reporting market (for greenhouse gases, and increasingly, for water).
 This concept of different “scopes” is based on the Greenhouse Gas Protocol developed by the World Resources Institute.

 Buyers generally have stated commitments to reduce both Scope 1 and Scope 3 greenhouse gas emissions and can buy offsets to account for Scope 1 emissions reductions.
 ESMC’s program can generate Scope 1 offsets for purchase and can also support corporate interventions in their supply chain to help generate credible claims (which we call assets) about reduced greenhouse gases or increased soil carbon achieved.
 One example of a Scope 1 offset: a food company might pay for carbon stored in the soil by farmers, however, Scope 1 offsets can come from anywhere, including from areas totally unrelated to a company’s activities.

 Scope 3 greenhouse gas emissions reductions or increased soil carbon sequestration, on the other hand, come from sources not owned or directly controlled by a company, but related to their activities.
 Scope 3 must reduce a company’s footprint associated with the products (e.g., corn) purchased by the company, and must come from the supply shed that the product was purchased from.
 Claims cannot exceed the volume of product purchased from that supply shed.